 Server Role: Under this role, VirtualUI only processes forwarded connections.
 The Server is responsible for establishing and processing the connections assigned by the Gateway.
 A Server Role installation also includes the option to enable multiple RDS accounts.

 Before configuring a distributed environment, you should go over some steps:

 1. Choose out of the possible Scaling and Load Balancing Configurations the one that best fits your needs.

-2. Plan which machines will run Thinfinity Remote Desktop Services, and which will run Gateway Services and DNS Servers.
+2. Plan which machines will work under the Server Role, and which under the Gateway Role and DNS Servers.

-3. Make sure all the IP addresses are public to the web browsers that will access Thinfinity® Remote Desktop Server.
+3. Make sure all the Gateway Roles IP addresses are public to the web browsers that will access Thinfinity VirtualUI.